alphaground123/testPython/README.md

-# PyPhoneBook

-## About
-- Features
-- Supported platforms

-## Building instructions
-- Requirements
-- Get the code
-- Linux

-## Description
-How to use
-Details
-Example
-License

 ## About
 PyPhoneBook is a phonebook developed in python with Tkinter.
 The goal of this application is to save contacts.
 It is useful if you lose your mobilephone.